CSerratore/CSerratore/README.md

-- 👋 Hi, I’m @CSerratore
+- 👋 Hi, I’m Cory
-- 👀 I’m interested in software architecture and development of Reactive Systems using Domain Driven Design.
+- 👀 I’m interested in software architecture and development using Domain Driven Design.
 - 🌱 I’m currently leading the development of an event driven microservice platform in the live event and ticketing domain.
 - 💞️ I’m looking to collaborate on real world DDD and event-driven Reactive Systems.
 - 📫 You can contact me directly via the social media channels listed.